Hectate/agar-ai/readme.md

+Original notes are below.
+The bot as run was ``viz.js`` for the compo.

 == AI competition bot ==

 For a competition where a series of bots will connect over websockets to a server.
 While connected, the server will send packets containing information about the game, which takes place on a grid.
 Food, and other bots, will be located (randomly?) throughout the grid.
 Bots will reply with a movement in any cardinal direction, or stay still.
 If movement takes them over a point on the grid that contains food, they will accrue a point and the food will be removed.
 If two players collide (at the end of a turn) they will both be destroyed and be unable to continue collecting food.